GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/06-constants/README.md

 # "If I miss one day of practice, I notice it.
 If I miss two days, the critics notice it.
 If I miss three days, the audience notices it"
-~ Ignacy (Jan) Paderewski, a French philosopher and mathematician.
+~ Ignacy (Jan) Paderewski, pianist and politician, he signed the Treaty of Versailles, which ended World War I.

 ## "An untyped constant has a default type which is the type to which the constant is implicitly converted in contexts where a typed value is required, for instance, in a short variable declaration such as i := 0 where there is no explicit type.
 The default type of an untyped constant is bool, rune, int, float64, complex128, or string respectively, depending on whether it is a boolean, rune, integer, floating-point, complex, or string constant."
 ~ [Go language specification](https://go.dev/ref/spec#Constants)